The Internet with Privacy Policies: Measuring The Web Upon Consent: Background and related work

 \section{Background and related work}

-Content providers on the Web (websites, social networks, etc.) often monetize the content they offer using advertisements.
+Content providers on the Web often monetize the content they offer by using advertisements.
 To increase their effectiveness, the so-called behavioral advertisement leverages users' interests to provide targeted ads.
 This is possible thanks to Web trackers, i.e., third-party services embedded in the webpages that gather users' browsing history.
-Trackers are nowadays largely present on websites and reach the majority of internauts~\cite{metwalley2015online,pujol2015annoyed}.
-Trackers exploit cookies and advanced techniques to enable the collection of personal information~\cite{acar2014web,rizzo2021unveiling,papadogiannakis2021user}.
+Trackers are nowadays largely present on websites and reach the majority of web users~\cite{metwalley2015online,pujol2015annoyed}.
+Trackers exploit cookies and advanced techniques to enable the collection of personal information~\cite{acar2014web,rizzo2021unveiling,papadogiannakis2021}.